system-zero/system-zero/data/docs/la.md

   == or is, != or isnot, >, < , >=, <=

-  we use `is` and `isnot` and pay a price for this with en expensive switch just to feel like humans and really after years of using them in C and now in the language, it really offers a more natural humanish way to flow with the written code and the underlying thought, that for certain helps a lot as it gives clarity to the code
+  we use `is` and `isnot` and pay a price for this with en expensive switch block just to feel like humans, and really after years of using them in C and now in the language, it really offers a more natural humanish way to flow with the written code and the underlying thought, that for certain helps a lot as it gives clarity to the code